ezodude/orra/README.md

 We're just getting started and are ironing out the details of a **Local Development Environment**.

+See the [Dependabot example](examples/dependabot/main.py) for an example of a working Orra project.

-Use the [Orra SDK](libs/orra) to create an app instance, then decorate any function with an `app.step` to create a workflow.
+Generally, use the [Orra SDK](libs/orra) to create an app instance, then decorate any function with an `@app.step` to create a workflow.
 The steps are then orchestrated by Orra to execute the workflow.

 For example: